 The ruins of Trosky Castle are situated approx. 10 km (6 mi) south of the town of Semily.
 The castle was built on top of a hill and its ruins can be seen from far away, which makes it one of the most recognizable landmarks of Bohemian Paradise.

 Drábské Světničky is a former rock fortress with great views of the surrounding landscape.
-It is located near the town of Mnichovo Hradiště, in the Příhrazy Rocks.
+It is located near the town of Mnichovo Hradiště, northeast of the village of Dneboh, in the Příhrazy Rocks.
+It is quite popular among tourists and hikers because of the nice panoramic views.
+The entrance is free.

 Valdštejn Castle is one of the oldest castles in Bohemian Paradise, it was built in the 13th century.
 The castle is located near the town of Turnov.